majdisorder/Umbraco.CustomErrors/README.md

     </system.webServer>
 <configuration>
 ```
+#### config/umbracoSettings.config
+Make sure `<web.routing trySkipIisCustomErrors="false"  ... />` to allow IIS to use the error settings defined in Web.config.
+This setting is set to `false` by default.

+### 3. Sit back
-And that's it.
+So that's it.
 If all goes well, you should now be able to serve error pages straight from Umbraco.

 If you want to test if everything works, I added some links to the master template to trigger 500 and 400 errors.
 For a 404 just try an unknown url.